Sargassum in Cancún: Season, Impact, and Alternatives

 Sargassum is a floating seaweed that, due to ocean currents and climatic factors, reaches the shores of the Mexican Caribbean, including Cancún.
 In recent years, its accumulation has increased, temporarily affecting the appearance of some beaches.

-To get updated reports on sargassum arrivals on Cancún’s beaches, you can check the information published by the Sargassum Monitoring Network of Quintana Roo, which issues daily forecasts and impact maps on its Facebook page.
+You can find updated reports on sargassum arrivals on Cancun's beaches from various sources, such as the Sargassum Monitoring Network of Quintana Roo, which posts daily forecasts and impact maps on its Facebook page.

 Impact of Sargassum on Cancún’s Beaches and Tourism